troy-em/efficient_flight_path_demo/README.md

 This solution aims at implement a function to get the route with the least hopes between two points hence the effecient path between them.

 PROGRESS:

-Implementation for direct flights completed Implementation for nodirectflights still giving errors on certain paths -- it is work in progress
+Implementation for direct flights completed

+Implementation for nodirectflights still giving errors -- it is work in progress